ahalota/Leaflet.CountrySelect/README.md

 var select = L.countrySelect({exclude:coldCountries}).addTo(map);
 ```

-### Additional Parameters
+### Countries
 The country list is stored in L.CountrySelect.countries as a key/value object with key = Country Name and value = GeoJSON feature.
-You can replace the country list used to load data by setting
+This list is used by default, unless a new one is supplied (useful for creating a a dropdown of different regions you supply).
 ```
-L.CountrySelect.countries = {/*new-list-of-countries*/}
+//Version a) Update the main list of countries L.CountrySelect.countries = {/*new-list-of-countries*/};
+//Version b) Update the list used by this CountrySelect instance only var select = L.countrySelect({countries:medievalCountries}).addTo(map);
 ```

 ## Event Listener: Change